greglandrum/rdkit-blog-fastpages/_posts/2021-05-21-similarity-search-thresholds.md

 image: images/blog/similarity-search-threshold1-img1.png
 ---

+**Updated 22.05.2021 after I ran the background retrieval experiments using 5K random molecules from the "Related" set instead of the 1K in the original post.
+This doesn't have a major impact on results.

 # Prologue
 If you're interested in this topic and have questions, notice mistakes in my analysis, or have suggestions or ideas for improving this (particularly when it